Writing a Script For a Presentation: Why It Is So Important

 7th September 2011 by Rachel Willis 2 comments

-I think the most important thing to say right from the outset is that you should not dismiss using a script in the first place.
-I know there is some debate about the pros and cons of scripting speeches, but the fact is that the best speeches that have ever been made were almost certainly influenced by a script writing process.
+I think the most important thing to say right from the outset is that you should not dismiss writing a script for a presentation in the first place.
+I know there is some debate about the pros and cons of scripting speeches, but the fact is that the best speeches and presentations that have ever been made were almost certainly influenced by a script writing process.
 The world’s most famous orators made their speeches brilliant not because they didn’t use a script, but because they learnt it in advance!

 Writing a script isn’t easy and those who say it is are lying!
 Some say that it’s better to speak off the cuff because this way you’ll appear more ‘natural’.
 It’s true that a badly delivered presentation where someone’s reading directly from a piece of paper with their head held down is excruciating from an audience perspective, however, this is the fault of the speaker and not the script.
 If you decide to use a script, the important thing is to learn it!

 If you learn your script you have the ability to ad-lib and come across very natural without losing track of where you are during your presentation.
 If you know your script well you can add new elements to your presentation on the day, and then easily jump back to your presentation without stumbling.

 (One of our 3D men presenting like a pro earlier!)